Audio

 Skills

-• Pre-production, field reporting,
+Pre-production, field reporting, remote interviews,

 • Music theory, sound design,